Dee-Sol/algorithms/README.md

  A simple greedy algorithm for scheduling tasks with varying priorities and durations.
 The algorithm minimizes weighted sum of completion times and allows for a choice of the minimization method - either on the basis of a task's ratio (priority/duration) or its relative difference (priority - duration).

+ ### Travelling Salesman Problem

+ A dynamic programming algorithm for the Travelling Salesman Problem.
+The implementation utilises bit-wise operations (namely, Gosper's Hack) for faster iterations across possible solutions.
+For more detail, see ReadMe in the respective folder.

  ### QuickSort Algorithm

  Implementation of QuickSort algorithm.
 It allows for a choice of the pivot element, including implementation of Randomized QuickSort (Median-of-Three pivoting).
 Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of the number of element swaps needed to sort the array.